matchilling/com.matchilling.www/src/pages/article/2020-04-28-restful-pagination-in-spring-using-link-header/index.md

 }
 ```

-As we can see in the above code, the only pupose of the `supports` method is to indicate if the component supports the given controller method return type.
+As we can see in the above code, the sole pupose of the `supports` method is to indicate if the component supports the given controller method return type or not.
 Note as well, that we are using the `RestControllerAdvice` annotation on our class to intercept the response before sending it to back the client.

-Let's move on to the `beforeBodyWrite` method:
+Next, we move on to the `beforeBodyWrite` method:

 ```kotlin
 @RestControllerAdvice